 Students who fail a required course are required to retake it when the course is offered again.
 Students may take the required course maximum twice.
 Students who need to take it a third time or more must pay for the course in their third attempt and consider revising their Major selection.

-In general, students cannot take more than 2 retake courses during her time as an undergraduate student at the University regardless of the grade they have received in the course.
-It should be pre-approved and within good reason for a student to retake any course, especially if it is not required for her Major.
+In general, students cannot take more than two retakes during her time as an undergraduate student at the University regardless of the grade they have received in the course.
+Any exception should be preapproved by both the Program Head of the course offered and the Academic Registry, and within good reason for a student to retake any course, especially if it is not required for her Major.